 How to get rid of yellow teeth

+Wondering how to get rid of stained teeth?
 Turning your teeth from yellow to white is often easier said than done.
-However, there are several approaches you can take depending on your budget, the results you want, and how quickly you want to see a difference.
+However, if you're wondering how to fix yellow teeth, or how to fix stained teeth, there are several approaches you can take depending on your budget, the results you want, and how quickly you want to see a difference.

+Want to help your yellow teeth become white?
 You should visit your dental hygienist every six months for a scale and polish unless your dentist recommends otherwise.
-Getting your yellow teeth scaled involves removing any tartar build-up and then polishing the surfaces of your teeth with special instruments.
+Getting your teeth scaled involves removing any tartar build-up and then polishing the surfaces of your teeth with special instruments.

 You might be surprised at how much brighter your teeth appear after this.
 But if you want more drastic results, you'll need to look at your options for teeth whitening.